nixys/nxs-backup-old/README.md

 * Possibility to restore backups with standard tools (no extra software including Nxs-backup is required)
 * Email notifications about status and errors during backup process

-The source code of Nxs-backup is available at https://github.com/nixys/nxs-backup/ under the GPL v3 license.
+The source code of Nxs-backup is available at https://github.com/nixys/nxs-backup-old/ under the GPL v3 license.
 Additionally Nxs-backup offers binary package repositories for the major Linux distributions (Debian, CentOS).

-## Getting started

 ### Understanding Jobs, Type, Sources and Storages
  In order to make nxs-backup as ﬂexible as possible, the directions given to nxs-backup are speciﬁed in several pieces.
 The main instruction is the job resource, which deﬁnes a job.
 A backup job generally consists of a Type, a Sources and Storages.